 2. Prevent injuries

 The five main causes of sports injuries are a lack of a careful warm-up, quick and twisting motions that stress joints, imbalance that trains one part of the body over others, tightness of highly trained muscles that lose flexibility and the overuse of muscles.
 Yoga practice can help prevent injuries from the first four causes since poses emphasise strengthening, stretching and balance among all parts of the body.
+We recently did published an article called How to Avoid Injuries in Yoga.
 In sports like tennis, golf and baseball pitching, imbalanced training is a serious problem.
 But yoga can bring the parts of the body back into balance, reducing the probability of injuries.
 It can also restore and preserve the flexibility that is often sacrificed by strength-building exercises by allowing the connective tissue to be restored through its emphasis on lengthening the muscles.

 3. Reduce stress, increase focus and relieve tension

 When working out is a major part of training, exercise can actually create stress instead of alleviating it.
 Yoga can help athletes work through those stresses.
 During hard times the stress hormone cortisol is carried through the body.
 Practising a series of movements, poses and deep breathing as part of a yoga sequence can decrease those levels of cortisol, helping an athlete feel more relaxed.
 “Another way yoga can help an athlete reduce stress is to require focusing on the pose, which means staying in the present instead of thinking about the past or the future,” Cunningham points out.
 Yoga can also help athletes practice living in the moment through concentrated breathing, creating a calming, quiet moment of meditation.